 Mo Farah can squat one and a half of his body weight 4-5 times and trains year round with a strength and conditioning coach to improve his performance.
 At first you may ask why would an endurance athlete need to lift weight.
 It’s not specific and it could be argued that it is irrelevant to running distances.
-But Mo Farah’s results speak for themselves.

-The ability to Squat his body weight shows his strength to weight ratio using a full range of movement at the hip.
+The ability to squat his body weight shows his strength to weight ratio using a full range of movement at the hip.
 For Mo this means stronger legs to run faster over longer periods of time.

 For the mountaineer or alpinist; being stronger and having a better range of movement will support the body when hiking with a heavy bag or climbing over a long period of time.